 How Long a Purchase Takes?

 First, let’s have a look at the example of our regular shopping habits.
 Let’s say, you’re in need of a new car.
 So you check some websites online to find what you are looking for.
 Most importantly, you choose a trusted platform to look for a new car.
-A seller or re-seller with good reputation and tracked client’s feedback.
+A seller or re-seller with a good reputation and tracked client’s feedback.
 You pick your dream car based on the price, brand, technical parameters and most likely the location of the seller.
 The time frame between the moment when you start looking and the moment when you go to see the car in person is actually quite short, depending on how quickly you find what you’re looking for.

 Time Needed to Buy Used Machinery

 When it comes to used machinery purchase, the process is almost identical to the one described above.
 However, there is a major difference in purchase time since machinery deals require more time to be successfully closed.
 Why so?
-Main reason is the time needed to inspect machines as machinery buyers and sellers are usually located in different countries and even on different continents.
-In addition, there are other factors to be calculated in when trying to determine the best time to start looking for a new machine.
+The main reason is the time needed to inspect machines as machinery buyers and sellers are usually located in different countries and even on different continents.
+In addition, there are other factors to be calculated when trying to determine the best time to start looking for a new machine.
 And here are the stages of the buying process, each stage taking a certain amount of time depending on an individual case.

 Find a reliable source

 The first crucial stage which is going to require time is to pick a reliable source for used machinery purchase.
 You can buy a machine directly from the partners you know or use the advantage of global online marketplaces like Exapro.
-In case you go for the online option, be sure to follow the clients references and how the whole process of buying/selling works.
-On Exapro, we provide a detailed explanation how Exapro works and how you can buy machines with Exapro.
+In case you go for the online option, be sure to follow the client’s references and how the whole process of buying/selling works.
+On Exapro, we provide a detailed explanation of how Exapro works and how you can buy machines with Exapro.
 Invest as much time as needed into this phase, don’t rush your decisions to assure the future deal will bring a satisfying result.